Home »

 - Whether one of the parties acted in self-defense.

-Once the primary aggressor is identified, the officer does not have to arrest anyone else, even if they committed an act of family violence during the incident.
 Every police officer that investigates a domestic violence case is required to write a Family Violence Report, even when no one gets arrested.
 At a minimum, each Family Violence Report has to include the following information:

 - Name of the parties